-Jack the motorcycle up on its frame so that the rear wheel no longer touches the ground.
-Loosen the collar nut 1, hold the rear wheel and pull out the wheel spindle 2 until the rear wheel is free but the brake caliper support is still held.
-Push the rear wheel as far forward as possible, take the chain from the chain wheel and carefully take the rear wheel out of the swingarm.
+Loosen the collar nut @, remove chain tensioner 3, hold the rear wheel and pull out the wheel spindle 4 until the rear wheel is free but the brake caliper support is still held.
+Push the rear wheel as far forward as possible, take the chain from the rear sprocket and carefully take the rear wheel out of the swingarm.